raialok/website/content/solutions/problem-2.md

 >
 > By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

-To calculate the terms of the Fibonacci sequence efficiently, it will be useful to store them in a global dictionary so that every term is computed only once.
-Before calculating the value of a term, we will first check if we have already computed it.
-This removes the duplication of computing values and transforms the problem to O(n).
+By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

 ```python
 fibs = {1: 1, 2: 1}